 Playing/Distracting the lifeguards who are supervising the pool

 Damaging/Abusing pool property to include CWRA grounds (e.g., the playground, the shelter)

 Profanity or talking back - Disrespecting the lifeguards

-Skateboarding on the property
+Skateboarding or scooters on the pool deck

 Limit ball throwing in and around the pool during crowded times (use soft water balls only - no tennis balls)